mattficke/twitterbot/readme.md

 1. Create a twitter account to post to.
 2. Add a phone number to the account profile.
 This is required by Twitter to create an application.
 Twitter only allows a phone number to be associated with one account, use a Google Voice number or similar if your number is already associated with your primary account.
 3. Sign in to https://apps.twitter.com/ with this new account and create a new application.
 Set the permissions to "Read and Write".
 4. Get the Consumer Key, Consumer Secret, Access Token, and Access Token Secret from the Twitter Application Management page.
-Set them as the [environment variables](https://www.digitalocean.com/community/tutorials/how-to-read-and-set-environmental-and-shell-variables-on-a-linux-vps) used in `local_settings.py`.
+Set them as the [environment variables](https://devcenter.heroku.com/articles/config-vars) used in `local_settings.py`.
 6. Export the string you want to search for as the environment variable `SEARCH_QUERY` (make sure to use [url encoding](http://en.wikipedia.org/wiki/Percent-encoding)).
 7. Export the response you want your bot to make as the environment variable `RESPONSE`.
 8. This script requires [python-twitter](https://github.com/bear/python-twitter), available with `pip install python-twitter`.

 ##Database Setup
 Twitterbot uses a PostgreSQL database to store the Twitter IDs that the bot has previously responded to.

+On Heroku, you will need the [Heroku Postgres](https://addons.heroku.com/heroku-postgresql) add-on.

 In your database, create table `tweets` with column `user_mentions_id` of data type `bigint` to store the Twitter IDs.